 Kenneth Latimer

-I am a Staff Scientist at the Grossman Center for Quantiative Biology and Human Behavior at the University of Chicago.
-I develop and apply statistical tools to analyze neural and behavioral data.
+Previously, I was a computational neuroscientist developing statistical tools to analyze neural and behavioral data.
+Until July 2024, I was a Staff Scientist at the Grossman Center for Quantiative Biology and Human Behavior at the University of Chicago.
 I use a variety of statistical, time series, and machine learning tools.
-I am open to collaborating with groups in Chicago to build powerful analysis frameworks for their datasets.
 My experience has included applications in modeling sensory processing, decision making, and learning.

 Previously I was a postdoc in Dave Freedman's lab at the University of Chicago.
 My work primarily focused on characterizing spike trains recorded in the lateral intraparietal (LIP) cortex and frontal eye fields (FEF) during categorization tasks.
 I am interesting in understanding how categorical representations in these areas depend on training history.